edderiofer/riichi_advanced/documentation/WIP_pussers_bones.md

 For Pungs and Kongs, this point amount is halved if the Pung/Kong is open (formed via call).

 Doubles (indented doubles do not stack):
-- Winning: 1 double
-  - Full Flush: 3 doubles
-  - Concealed Hand: 3 doubles
 - Being East: 1 double
 - Triplet of dragons or seat wind: 1 double each
 - Seat flower/season: 1 double each
 - Winning by drawing the last tile or from a flower/kong replacement: 1 double
+- Full Flush: 3 doubles <<TODO: check whether there exists a Half Flush double.>>
+- Concealed Hand: 3 doubles

 Hands with fixed scores:
-- Moon (aka Thirteen Orphans): 50 a bit
+- Majors (aka All Terminals And Honours): 3000
-- 1s and 9s (aka All Terminals): 50 a bit
+- 1s and 9s (aka All Terminals): 5000
-- Winds and Dragons (aka All Honours): 50 a bit
+- Winds and Dragons (aka All Honours): 5000
-- Big Lizard: 30 a bit
+- Little Lizard: 2000
-- Little Lizard: 20 a bit
+- Big Lizard: 3000
+- Moon (aka Thirteen Orphans): 5000

 Bonus points:
-* One set of flowers: 20 a bit <<TODO: clarify what "a bit" means here, and when this is awarded>>
+* One set of flowers: 2000 <<TODO: check when these are awarded>>
-* Two sets of flowers: 50 a bit
+* Two sets of flowers: 5000
-* First Flower (after the initial deal): 10 a bit
+* First Flower (if there are no flowers on the initial deal): 1000 (awarded immediately)

 Double the number of points in the winning hand, as many times as the winning hand has doubles.
 Round to the nearest 100.
 Each other player pays the winner this amount.
 Each other player then pays additional bonus points to the winner.